 As the majority of authors are German, we would like to add two apologies before we start.
 First, many of the papers presented in the different sections come from the Heidelberg group.
-This does not mean that we consider them more important than other papers, but for them we know what we are talking about, and the corresponding tutorials are based on the actual codes used in our papers.
+This does not mean that we consider them more important than other papers, but for those we know what we are talking about and the corresponding tutorials are based on the codes used in our papers.
 Second, we apologize that these lecture notes do not provide a comprehensive list of references beyond the papers presented in the individual chapters.
 Aside from copyright issues, the idea of these references that it should be easy so switch from a lecture-note mode to a paper-reading mode.
 For a comprehensive list of references we recommend the Living Review of Machine Learning for Particle Physics~\cite{Feickert:2021ajf}.

-Obviously, these lecture notes are outdated before they even appear on the arXiv.
+Obviously, these lecture notes are outdated before a given version appears on the arXiv.
 Our plan is to update them regularly, which will also allow us to remove typos, correct wrong arguments and formulas, and improve discussions.
 Especially young readers who go through these notes from the front to the back, please mark your questions and criticism in a file and send it to us.
 We will be grateful to learn where we need to improve these notes.